fareensaba/student-connect-f/my-vue-app/README.md

 - You shopuld not be acess other routes without login
 - If token is not present, redirect user to login page
 - Logout feature
+- Get the feed and add the feed in the store
+- Build the user card on feed
+- Edit Profile Feature
+- Show Toast Message on save of profile
+- See all my connections

 Body